aseemk/aseemk.com/_posts/2021-05-09-joining-cardless-part-1-business.md

 (This is what you see today when you Google ["Uber credit card"](https://www.google.com/search?q=uber+credit+card).)

-And *that's* the rub: ***banks'* structural incentives are not aligned with brands *or* consumers.** If even top, modern, beloved brands like Lyft & Airbnb can't do this, what hope do other brands have?
+And *that's* the rub: ***banks'* structural incentives are not aligned with brands *or* consumers.** If even world-class, beloved brands like Lyft & Airbnb can't do this, what hope do other brands have?

 ## Enter Cardless